lihaoyi/macropy/readme.rst

 Installation
 ============

-Just execute a:
+If you want to use macros that work without any external libraries, just execute this command:

 .. code:: console

    $ pip install macropy3

-if you want to use macros that require external libraries in order to work, you can automatically install those dependencies by installing one of the ``pinq`` or ``pyxl`` extras like this:
+Otherwise, you can install the dependencies required by your macros using one of the ``pinq`` or ``pyxl`` extras like this:

 .. code:: console